czmud/czmud/references/README.md

-As I come across new topics I add them to a readme to keep track of my learning
+As I come across new topics I add them to this readme to keep track of my learning
 ### Learning
 - What is Dependency Injection?
 - Difference between C# variable designations: